Get to Know Me

 My Faith

 I participated in a youth group at my church back home.
-We went on mission trips to places like Cincinnati and conferences in Detroit, created wellness bags for the homeless, listened to inspirational speakers who came to share their testimonies, etc. It was an amazing opportunity to be surrounded by faith-driven people, and it helped me grow in my religion.
+We went on mission trips to places like Cincinnati and conferences in Detroit, created wellness bags for the homeless, listened to inspirational speakers who shared their testimonies, etc. It was an amazing opportunity to be surrounded by faith-driven people, and it helped me grow in my religion.

 Traveling